-Square builds tools that empower businesses and individuals to boost their economic potential.
-Recent regulatory changes affected the company’s data quality, hindering its ability to acquire new business and optimize campaigns.
+Square builds tools that empower businesses and individuals to accept contactless payments.
+Recent regulatory changes affected the company’s data quality, hindering its ability to acquire new business and optimise campaigns.
 Using server-side tagging, a feature of Google Tag Manager 360, it was able to keep customer information secure, improve conversion measurement, and gain more control over its data.

 This initiative improved Square’s ability to measure conversions by 46%.

 For example, marketers can allow site tags and user-provided data to improve their measurement with a feature called enhanced conversions for web.
 This feature creates a more accurate view of how people convert after engaging with your ads than is possible with site tagging alone.
 Companies that adopt it see a 17% average increase in conversion rate for YouTube for Action.1

 By sending hashed, user-provided data from your website to Google, which is then matched to signed-in Google accounts, enhanced conversions allow sales originating from Google Search and YouTube to be attributed to ads in a privacy-safe way.

 This, in turn, provides more observable data to strengthen conversion modelling, while giving you the comprehensive data you need to measure conversion lift, understand the incremental impact of your advertising, and help you better optimise campaigns with Smart Bidding.